How to Make Homemade Bacon Bits

 Yes, you can freeze homemade bacon bits!
 I like to store mine in a zip top freezer bag labeled with the contents and date.
 To use frozen bacon bits, you’ll need to let the bacon bits thaw in the fridge before using them.

-Try these Bacon Crumbles at Home!
+Try Making Bacon Bits at Home!

 Have you ever made homemade bacon bits?